Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Mastri continues: “Despite the competitive atmosphere, we developed an SEO strategy for this unheard-of brand that got them to (and kept them in) position one for one of the highest competition keywords in their industry.
 Their goal was lofty, but we didn’t let the competition prevent us from setting it.”

-AcerSEO‘s Richard Garvey adds: “SERP rankings for keywords nobody is searching for may be good for an agency trying to convince you that SEO is working, but the true measure of SEO is an increase in whatever your metric is that leads to increased revenue.”
+AcerSEO‘s Richard Garvey adds: “SERP rankings for keywords nobody is searching for may be good for an agency trying to convince you that SEO is working, but the true measure of SEO is an increase in lead generation KPIs that lead to increased revenue.”

 “That can vary from business to business but it typically is: leads for B2B, traffic for blogs, and sales for e-commerce.”